EmmanuelDemey/codelab-elastic/step3/README.md

 * Install the NPM dependency
 * Add the setup code in the Express serveur
 * Show the result in Kibana
-* Add a addFilter with a console.log of the payload
 * Add nested call to the weather endpoint in order to see multiple spans in a transactions
 * Add a custom span with just a simple sleep